Mohamed-khattab/simple-gossip-SIP/Readme.md

 ## Overview

 This Go program simulates a gossip algorithm for communication between nodes in a distributed system.
-The implementation, inspired by system design principles, introduces features such as dynamic gossip intervals, simulated network delays, and handling unresponsive nodes.
+The implementation, inspired by `system design principles book`, introduces features such as dynamic gossip intervals, simulated network delays, and handling unresponsive nodes.

 ## Node Structure